-Unfavorable results of legal proceedings and government investigations could adversely impact our business, financial condition and results of operations.

-- Our work on PHTs has exposed us to criticism and may expose us to further criticism, from the media, government personnel and others, which could further harm our reputation, negatively affect our share price, operations and our ability to attract and retain talent. - Cybersecurity incidents involving us, our business partners, collaborators or other third parties could harm our ability to operate our business effectively in light of our heightened risk profile. - We could face product liability exposure associated with the use of our medical products.
-There can be no assurance that the SAFETY Act, Public Readiness and Emergency Preparedness Act (the "PREP Act"), or other liability protections will be sufficient to limit or avoid product liability, and defending such cases requires significant resources.
+- Unfavorable results of legal proceedings and government investigations could adversely impact our business, financial condition and results of operations. - Our work on PHTs has exposed us to criticism and may expose us to further criticism, from the media, government personnel and others, which could further harm our reputation, negatively affect our share price, operations and our ability to attract and retain talent. - Cybersecurity incidents involving us, our business partners, collaborators or other third parties could harm our ability to operate our business effectively in light of our heightened risk profile. - We could face product liability exposure associated with the use of our medical products.
+There can be no assurance that the SAFETY Act, Public Readiness and Emergency Preparedness Act (the "PREP Act"), or other liability protections will be sufficient to limit or avoid product liability, and defending such cases requires significant resources. - Our ability to maintain sufficient cash flow from our operations to pay our substantial debt, both now and in the future. - Restrictions on the operation of our business and limitations on cash available for investment in our business operations as a result of our current indebtedness. - Our ability to comply with the covenants under our Revolving Credit Facility, Term Loan Facility, Senior Unsecured Notes and any other debt agreements to which we may be a party. - We may not be successful in identifying, structuring or acquiring businesses and products to drive our growth. - Our failure to successfully integrate acquired businesses and/or assets into our operations and our ability to realize the benefits of such acquisitions. - Our failure to realize the full benefits from our divestitures. - Our business or our share price could be negatively affected as a result of the actions of stockholders. - The price of our common stock has been and remains subject to extreme volatility.